aburke1605/battery-portal/README.md

 ### BMS, LoRa and GPS
-Shown in the zoomed bubble is a breakdown of one battery module unit.
 The battery itself is wired to a BMS.
 At this point we are working with a four-series-cell lithium-ion battery and a [BQ40Z50-R1](https://www.ti.com/product/BQ40Z50) BMS.
 The BMS is then managed by the ESP32 through SMBus communication.